 further research on other aspects of the market.

-Theoretical model uses allow us to explore the theoretical consequences of some
+- Theoretical model uses allow us to explore the theoretical

 possibilities, but with no hard division between them.
 The model may:

 - try to provide explanatory mechanisms for existing descriptive models, aiming to provide a more solid theoretical framework which might have more descriptive potential;

 - explore different representations of existing theory, or the effects of different theoretical assumptions, with the intent of identifying problematic or underused theoretical avenues;

 - explore the qualitative dynamics (primarily) and system level properties of some generalised abstraction of a real-world concept, normally with the intent of broadening theory or making parallels between normally distinct disciplines.

 - Only the third of these is what Windrum et al. call “synthetic artificial worlds which may or may not have a link with the world we observe” (Windrum et al. 2007, §4.3).
 The others are just 'traditional' models which are choosing to focus on analytical adequacy.
 (The second two are both using simulation for what Axelrod calls discovery: using the model “for the discovery of new relationships and principles” (Axelrod 1997).)